7 Comments

-We're not far from nearly all future computer code being being generated by AI because at this point AI-generated code is about as good as human-generated code, when prompted by competent humans.
+We're not far from nearly all future computer code being generated by AI because at this point AI-generated code is about as good as human-generated code, when prompted by competent humans.

 This article assumes we'll never get to that point with writing.
 I know we're on a writing platform, but it's not impossible to see a day when it's much more difficult to differentiate AI slop from human slop.